bloXroute Teams up with Kudasai to Enter the Japanese Market

 To kick off this partnership, the two companies announce the release of Kudasai x bloXroute MEV Protect RPCs for Japanese DeFi retail traders.
 It is a handy, free tool for traders who use Metamask or other crypto wallets to protect their transactions from frontrunning and sandwich attacks.
 Users only need to click once to add the MEV Protect RPCs into their wallets on Ethereum, BNB Chain, and Polygon and get protected every time a DeFi transaction is sent.

-On July 24th, Kudasai and bloXroute will be co-hosting an event together during WebX Asia in Tokyo, Japan. bloXroute is looking to build long-lasting partnerships with Japanese blockchain market actors and DeFi projects.
+On July 24th, Kudasai and bloXroute will co-host an event together during WebX Asia in Tokyo, Japan. bloXroute is looking to build long-lasting partnerships with Japanese blockchain market actors and DeFi projects.

 About bloXroute